sagui-nlp/DeBERTinha/README.md

 Overall, Longformer is a powerful and flexible language model that represents a major advance in our ability to process long-form text data, and is likely to have a significant impact on a wide range of applications in the years to come.

-# A basic example on how use longFomer
+# A basic example on how we can use LongFomer

 ````python
 import torch